 Yes, all participants will need to complete a liability waiver.
-We recommend you review the waiver before booking your tour, but you will sign the waiver once you have arrived and have been briefed by your guide.
-Any minors must have their waiver signed by a parent or legal guardian before participating on the tour.View and Download the Waiver
+We recommend you review the waiver before booking your tour.
+Once you have booked your tour you will receive a link to sign the waiver online .
+Any minors must have their waiver signed by a parent or legal guardian before participating on the tour.View the Waiver

 It's as easy as 1-2-3!
 Simply select the date and tour time that you'd like to reserve, fill in your personal details and then make payment via credit card.
 That's it!

 The system will automatically send you a confirmation of your tour with the relevant details and it will even send you a reminder two days before your tour so you don't forget!